Bar open late

 * Click here for rating key

 JCT.
 Kitchen & Bar Restaurant Review: In a redesign of this formerly closed-in space, the walls were blown out to admit light, while soft gray surfaces and lamp shade-shrouded ceiling fixtures supply a homey and inviting feel, although the ambience can get quite loud when the place is full.
 This establishment launched chef Ford Fry’s line-up of restaurants launched with JCT.
 Kitchen & Bar, where Fry installed former sous chef Brian Horn as JCT's executive chef, replacing E.J.
 Hodgkinson (Woodfire Grill) in the kitchen.
 JCT turns out heaps of fried chicken; properly prepared, the bird is first brined and then soaked in buttermilk before being coated and fried.
 Meanwhile, stone-ground grits from Red Mule near Athens, Ga., underpin the shrimp and grits, the specific preparation for which varies with the seasons.
-Deviled eggs, fried green tomatoes, fried oysters, rabbit and other regional cuisine are additional options.
+Deviled eggs, fried oysters and other regional cuisine are additional options.
 Similarly seasonally driven are desserts.
 We prefer any that are fruit-based, such as caramel apple cake made with Georgia apples.
 Wines and beers are sourced world-wide; local labels include Red Hare lager, SweetWater and Terrapin.
 As for wine, there are unusual varietals and off-beat regions scattered throughout the selections.
 Check out the nice section of dessert wines.
-Sunday supper ($26 per person) presents a plate of deviled eggs and biscuits with apple butter followed by a salad; the meat and three sides are chosen for the table.
+Sunday supper ($26 per person) presents a plate of deviled eggs and biscuits followed by a salad; the meat and three sides are chosen for the table.
 Note: The place can get quite loud when full.